SamueleFacenda/nixos-config/README.md

 ![hyprland screenshot](assets/screenshot1.png)

 This is more than my config, it's a flake.
-There are a couple packages, flake templates and overlays.
+There are a couple packages, flake templates and overlays too.

 I currently manage it in order to be easy to pick and use for everybody.
 The main user name is defined in an option and secrets are optionals.
 In [the this default config](host/genericLinux/default.nix) you can